In this post, discover why Jesus resurrection Sunday is a big lie and the right day when He rose from the dead.

 You might wonder, didn’t the Gospel accounts clearly say that Christ was killed on a Friday and on Sunday morning, the tomb was already empty?
 Isn’t that proof that Jesus’ resurrection Sunday is correct?

-It’s worth checking these verses for better understanding.
+It’s worth checking these verses for a better understanding.

 So, people read Luke 23:50, 52-54 and assumed that Christ was killed on a Friday: